A stochastic Burgers equation from a class of microscopic interactions: Proofs-outline

 \subsection{Tightness}

-We prove tightness of the fluctuation fields, first starting from the invariant measure $\nu_\rho$, using the $L^2$ generalized Boltzmann-Gibbs principle.
-Then by the relative entropy bound (\ref{relative_entropy}), we deduce tightness when beginning from initial measures $\{\mu^n\}$.
+We prove tightness of the fluctuation fields, first starting from the invariant measure $\nu_\rho$, using the $L^2$ generalized Boltzmann--Gibbs principle.
+Then by the relative entropy bound (\ref {relative_entropy}), we deduce tightness when beginning from initial measures $\{\mu^n\}$.